Buffalo Bulls: Men's soccer

 Buffalo's men's soccer program was established in 1971.
 Former goalkeeper Bobby Shuttleworth signed with the New England Revolution in 2009.
 In 2010, Martin John, a full back, successfully passed a trial at Cardiff City, earning a one-year contract.
 In 2017, Russell Cicerone became the first Buffalo player to be selected in the MLS SuperDraft.

 Buffalo finished with a record of 12–4–3 in its final season, one of its best seasons on record.
 At the time of the program's elimination in 2017, only four other full MAC members sponsored men's soccer.

 Men's swimming and diving

 The men's swimming program was founded in 1948.
 In 2011, Buffalo won its first MAC championship and became the only school other than Eastern Michigan or Miami to win the conference championship since 1979.
 Just prior to the program's elimination, Buffalo swimmer Mason Miller was named the MAC Men's Swimmer of the Year.
 However, the sport was only sponsored by three other MAC schools in the 2016–17 academic year when it was eliminated.

+Mascot

+Buffalo's first unofficial mascot was a 175-pound bison head nicknamed "Boscoe," which was given to the students by two alumni in 1934 at the first Homecoming football game.
+It is unknown where the location of the bison head is now.

+In 1997, as part of Buffalo's preparation to return to the NCAA Division I, the Buffalo athletics department held a "name the mascot" contest with the help of the university newspaper.
+The name "Victor E. Bull" was submitted by undergraduate student, Rustie Hill, and was selected as the winning entry.
+Shortly thereafter, in 1997, the department adopted the anthropomorphic Victor E. Bull as the school's new mascot.
+At the football home opener that year, Hill was invited out onto the field with Victor E. Bull as he was introduced to the fans.